spatie/period/README.md

 ### `overlap(Period ...$others): ?static`

-Overlap two or more periods on each other.
+Overlaps two or more periods on each other.
 The resulting period will be the union of all other periods combined.

 ![](./docs/img/period-overlap.png)

 ### `overlapAny(Period ...$others): PeriodCollection`

-Overlap two or more periods on each other.
-Whenever two or periods overlap, that overlapping period is added to a collection that's the final result.
+Overlaps two or more periods on each other.
+Whenever two or more periods overlap, that overlapping period is added to a collection which will be returned as the final result.

 ![](./docs/img/period-overlap-any.png)

 ### `subtract(Period ...$others): PeriodCollection`

-Subtract one or more periods from the main period.
-This is the inverse operation from overlap.
+Subtracts one or more periods from the main period.
+This is the inverse operation of overlap.

 ![](./docs/img/period-subtract.png)

 ### `gap(Period $period): ?static`

-Get the gap between two periods, or 0 if the periods overlap.
+Gets the gap between two periods, or 0 if the periods overlap.

 ![](./docs/img/period-gap.png)

 ### `diffSymmetric(Period $other): PeriodCollection`

-Perform a [symmetric diff](https://www.math-only-math.com/symmetric-difference-using-Venn-diagram.html) between two periods.
+Performs a [symmetric diff](https://www.math-only-math.com/symmetric-difference-using-Venn-diagram.html) between two periods.

 ![](./docs/img/period-diff-symmetric.png)